Sue Schleifer

 My play, "Take Down The Letters," enjoyed premier performances in Lafayette, LA at Cité des Arts in September 2018.
 The play was accepted at InFringe Fest in New Orleans and two performances were staged at Cafe Istanbul in November 2018.
 I received an ArtSpark grant from the Acadiana Center for the Arts in 2018 to produce the play.

-My third play is an adaptation of a book, which has recently been optioned for a movie.
-So, my play is on hold at present.
-I am currently conjuring up ideas for my next play as well as for other writing projects.
+My third play is an adaptation of a book, which recently was optioned for a movie.
+So, the play is on hold at present.
+I participate in a play-writing class with playwright, Anthony Clarvoe, and each week write a scene or short play.

 I am the author of two books: "Cultivating a Mindful Life" and "The Key to the Castle: Zen and Travel Stories of Trust," about internal and external journeys.
-I also writes a monthly e-newsletter.
+I also writes a monthly e-newsletter/blog .

 As the owner of Life and Leadership Coaching I provide coaching and organizational development consulting services to individuals and organizations throughout the United States and beyond. www.lifeandleadershipcoaching.com